cs3org/OCM-API/diagrams/04-share-lifecycle.md

   allow/deny lists, invite trust, protocol/resource checks).
 - Share Acceptance Notification is MAY; see [Share Acceptance Notification](../IETF-OCM.md#share-acceptance-notification).
-- WebDAV access paths preserve legacy fallback on DT#4-only shares and on failed optional exchange; see [05-access-webdav-paths.md](05-access-webdav-paths.md).
+- WebDAV access paths preserve legacy fallback when the sender does not advertise `exchange-token`, and on failed optional exchange; see [05-access-webdav-paths.md](05-access-webdav-paths.md).
 - Post-access updates: `SHARE_UNSHARED` SHOULD be signed; silent revoke MAY omit notification.
 See [General